Right Arrow

 Safety and compliance improvements

 LVT focuses on security-focused metrics.
-A study by the Loss Prevention Research Council found that deployments were associated with a 73% reduction in weapons violations, a 54% decrease in burglary, and a 40% decrease in shoplifting.
+A study by the Loss Prevention Research Council found that LVT deployments were associated with a 73% reduction in weapons violations, a 54% decrease in burglary, and a 40% decrease in shoplifting.
 These metrics concentrate on deterrence and security outcomes, distinct from the operational efficiency and process improvement analytics offered by other platforms.

 Operational efficiency gains